pekkine/kipa-backup-script/README.md

 Bash script for backing up https://github.com/partio-scout/kipa events.

 For example, schedule this to be run every 15 min, create (private) github repo for backups and add some magic for auto commits.

-Might also want to implement some simple monitoring for failing backups and/or latest backup age, e.g. a simple html page that is updated depending on script exit code.
+Might also want to implement some simple monitoring for failing backups and/or latest backup age, for example a simple html page that is updated depending on script exit code.

 ## Set up envs